How does car financing work? How do car loans and leases work?

 What choices do you have?

-First, automotive consumers should always know their credit history and credit scores.
-Get your FREE credit score and $1 credit report with a 7-day credit monitoring trial from TransUnion.
+First, automotive consumers should always know their credit history and credit score.
+Get your Experian Credit Report FREE at freecreditreport.com

 Third, the customer can always shop for their own car financing at a bank or credit union and get pre-approved.
 Online loan companies such as Auto Credit Express® provide car loans to people who have poor credit.